PlumpMath/cloze/README.md

 # cloze

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Currently experimental library for rewritable data templates.
+More to come if experiments bear fruit.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Tims Gardner

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.